dmarticus/dmarticus.github.io/_posts/2026-01-28-what-I-talk-about-when-I-talk-about-posthog.md

 Those weeks were some of the hardest of my career.
 I wasn't sleeping well.
 The feeling of letting customers down was awful; these are developers who depend on our service to ship their own products, and we were failing them.
 I took some time off.
 I seriously considered whether I wanted to keep doing this kind of work.

 What got me through was the team and the culture.
-PostHog practices blameless post-mortems.
+Folks from the leadership team reached out to me directly to check in and offer support – I typically don't hear much from them, but they all reached out when I needed it, and that affected me more than I expected it would.
+PostHog practices blameless post-mortems, and they really mean it.
 After each incident, the question was never "who screwed up?" but "what allowed this to happen?"
-My rockstar coworker Phil Haack [wrote about this](https://haacked.com/archive/2026/01/06/one-year-at-posthog/) in his own reflection on his first year.
+My coworker Phil Haack [wrote about this](https://haacked.com/archive/2026/01/06/one-year-at-posthog/) in his own reflection on his first year.
 That approach made it possible to actually learn from the failures instead of just feeling bad about them.

 The incidents also forced us to rethink our team structure.
 Before, we had one feature flags team with a sprawling scope: SDKs, product UI, platform infrastructure.
 After, we split into two focused teams.
 Phil now leads the Flags Platform team, laser-focused on performance, reliability, and architecture.
 I lead the Feature Flags product team, focused on the configuration UI, cohorts, early access features, and SDKs.
 The split lets each team go deep on their domain without feeling pulled in competing directions.